 Now it’s a footrace to the finish line, and the simplest of disciplines in many ways, you just have to keep putting one foot in front of the other until you reach the finish line.

-The run at the end of such a long event is war of attrition more than anything, so if you’re used to running your way through the field at the end of a shorter race, it’s important not to get carried away in the opening kilometres.
-Unless you are a very accomplished runner there’s a good chance you will have to run/walk the marathon.
+The run at the end of such a long event is war of attrition.
+If you’re used to running your way through the field at the end of a shorter race, it’s important not to get carried away in the opening kilometres.
+Unless you are a very accomplished runner there’s a good chance you will have to run/walk your first Ironman marathon.
 This isn’t what you want, and it isn’t what I want either, but short walking breaks are preferable to walking the last 10KM, experiencing a race ending cramp or collapsing from exhaustion.
 This run/walk can be in the form of a regimented strategy such as run 10K, walk 1K, or it can simply be a case of walking the aid stations, which even professional athletes at the highest level will do sometimes.

 There will usually be aid stations every mile with food, water and sometimes toilets.
 I recommend you take something from each aid station, even if it’s just a cup of water to pour over your head to cool yourself.
 Running past aid stations because you don’t need anything can set you up for a serious implosion later on.